-While you need to move swiftly to land highly qualified job seekers today, you can’t be careless.
+While you need to move swiftly to land top job candidates today, you can’t be careless.
 Here’s how to hire an employee in a highly competitive market for top creative talent.

-Generating interest from qualified job candidates is the most difficult aspect of the hiring process, according to a survey of advertising and marketing executives by The Creative Group (see infographic below).
-So, when a position opens up, take the time to write a job description that’s both detailed and compelling.
+Generating interest from highly qualified job candidates is often one of the most difficult aspects of the hiring process for a business.
+So when a position opens up, take the time to write a job description that’s both detailed and compelling.

-If it’s a brand new role, carefully consider the tasks you want the employee to take on short-term and long-term, and the levels of education and experience your ideal candidate will possess.
+If it’s a new role, carefully consider the tasks you want the employee to take on short term and long term, and the levels of education and experience your ideal candidate should possess.

 If you’re filling a vacated role, take the opportunity to evaluate whether you want to make changes to the position.
 Chances are you’ll want to add or shift some responsibilities.

 When you’re ready to start recruiting candidates, cast your net deep and wide.
 Of course, you want to post the opening on your website and on job boards that cater to your company’s industry or the creative field.
 And you should also share the job ad on your company’s social media accounts.
 But don’t forget about the power of in-person networking to spread the news of your open position, whether you’re attending a casual lunch, professional event or industry conference.

 You may also want to consider working with a specialized recruiter who has access to highly skilled creatives, including passive job seekers.
 Staffing agencies such as The Creative Group can help you identity creative or marketing talent on a project, contract-to-hire or full-time basis.